cbor-wg/cddl/draft-ietf-cbor-cddl.md

 New terms are introduced in _cursive_.
 CDDL text in the running text is in `typewriter`.

+In this specification, the term "byte" is used in its now customary sense as a synonym for "octet".

 # The Style of Data Structure Specification

 CDDL focuses on styles of specification that are in use in the